genzellab/UMAP/preprocessing/README.md

 # Preprocessing for UMAP

 Update (16/12/22): Use this function to compute new features "get_extra_features.m".
 Structure is analogous to "OS_preprocessing_filter_align.m".
-Then follow by using the last sections of "manual_struct.m".
+Then follow by using the last sections of "manual_struct.m" and create a table with create_table_OSCBD.m

 Update (03/12/22): Use the OS_preprocessing_filter_align script.
 Includes new pipeline: Filtering before alignment.
 Follow by using  manual_struct.m  and create a table with  create_table_OSCBD.m